About Starbright Media Corporation

 Approximately 150 witnesses to Ike’s public service were interviewed by Colburn for the ongoing Eisenhower Legacy project, including Presidents Nixon, Bush, Reagan and Ford, who all knew Ike.
 Also interviewed were General John S. D. Eisenhower, his son; Gen. Andrew Goodpaster, his national security aide; Gen. Bernard Schreiver, who managed the ICBM program in the USAF.
 Other close observers of the major events of the era interviewed for the series include former CIA Agent (later Director) William Colby, Ike’s Attorney General, Herbert Brownell, and numerous British, French, German and officials of the USSR, including the son and son-in-law of Soviet Premier Nikita Khrushchev.
 See complete list.

-The latest SMC production for the Legacy project is a two-hour documentary for public television about President Eisenhower's quest for peace in the early nuclear age.
-Entitled "Eisenhower's Secret War: Covertly Waging Peace, 1950 - 1960", the Special premiered in e May 2013.
-It has appeared on stations nationwide that reach 92 percent of the nation's TV viewers, according to American Public Television, the Boston-based distributor.
-A revised version of "Secret War” for D-Day’s 70th anniversary had its premiere on in June, 2014.
+The most recent SMC production for the Legacy project is a two-hour documentary for public television about President Eisenhower's quest for peace in the early nuclear age.
+Entitled "Eisenhower's Secret War: Covertly Waging Peace, 1950 - 1960", the Special premiered in May 2013.
+During its five-year run , the documentary appeared on stations natiolwide that reach 92 percent of TV viewers in the U.S., according to American Public Television (APT), the Boston-based program distributor.
+A revised version of "Secret War" was released on the 70th anniversary of D-Day in 2014.

-SMC's other major production currently is "Young Hemingway & His Enduring Eden), a two-hour Special about Northern Michigan's influence on the author's life and literature (www.HemingwaysMichigan.com).
+SMC's other major production currently is "Young Hemingway: The Patht to Paris", a two-hour special about Northern Michigan's influence on the author's life and literature (YoungHemingway.com).
 Based on the recently published letters of the young Hemingway, the Special features interviews with the editors of the letters at "Windemere,” Hemingway family's cottage on Walloon Lake and at locations throughout the region where Hemingway spent his summers for the first 20 years of his life, 1899 – 1919.
+The 90-minute film will have its virtual premiere on December 31.

 In addition to his work as a production-writer-director, Colburn is also recognized nationally as a leading producer of distance education programming linked to major television series.
 His credits between 1974 and 1997 at the University of California and as an independent producer/project manager include more than two dozen national, media-based educational programs, include CONNECTIONS (James Burke), COSMOS (Carl Sagan), and THE HEART OF THE DRAGON (International Emmy winner) and THE EISENHOWER ERA (Gen. Colin Powell).